the-carlisle-group/APL2XL/APLSource/DevGuide.md

 ## Contents

-1. Dev Checklist
+1. Getting Started
-2. Overview
+2. Entry Point
-3. Deep Dive
+3. Main.Export
-    - Data Flow
+4. Main/XL
+5. Extending Sheet-Global Properties Of Worksheets
+6. Extending Cell-Wise Properties
+7. Extending Shared Strings
+8. Extending Styles
+9. Extending Workbook/Root Relationships
+10. Extending Themes/App/Core/[ContentType]/_rel (root)/Not Implemented

-## Overview
+## Getting Started
 Before beginning, it is recommended that you become familiar with using `APL2XL`.
 See the [README](./README.md) for more information about `APL2XL` usage.

 `APL2XL` is designed as a stateless data flow tool, which accepts data formatted into namespaces, and outputs a `.xlsx` file.
 This format enables users to collect multiple namespaces intended to be converted to `.xlsx` files simultaneously without dealing with residual state.
 This meets a requirement of the original specification and must not be altered. `APL2XL` functions must not contain residual state that persists between uses of the tool.